Enhancing Peace and Security in the Eastern Africa Region

 The course drew 26 participants from 10 countries of the Eastern African Standby Force (EASF) and was supported by the Government of Norway, one of the Nordic countries supporting EASF.

-Wednesday the 24th.
+Thursday the 26th.
 Developed & Powered by EASF